Magnetic Sector

 a static magnetic field to deflect particles in this way along a roughly circular

 arc.
-It is characterized by a deflection angle
+It is characterized by a deflection angle and radius

 .